sinclairzx81/phantom-network-service/readme.md

 	npm install phantom.net

+note: phantomjs needs to be installed on the server machine, and set up as a PATH environment variable.

 ### overview

 phantom.net was written specifically for developers looking to expose phantomjs as a network service.
 The library allows developers to